-If the prospective student doesn't pass with 75% or higher, they will be required to take the class in the PNWMA program.
+If the prospective student doesn't pass with 75% or higher, they will be required to take the class in the hours that they are still required to take.

+PNWMA program.

-After evaluation and testing of the classes in question the students, tuition will be based on the total hours that they are still required to take.
+After evaluation and testing of the classes in question the students, tuition will be based on the total x \$25= \$15,000 would be the base tuition.

 Example: Student has 600 remaining hours to complete the program.
-The tuition rate is \$20 a credit.
-600 \times \$20= \$12,000 would be the base tuition.
+The tuition rate is \$25 a credit.
+600